heofthetea/dhbw-obsidian/semester-1/programmieren/Sieb des Erathostenes/Implementation Segmented Sieve.md

 		--> data of one segment _does not persist_
 	- attention: since the entire program _ignores even numbers_, every even index will also be marked as _true_, just not evaluated.
 ##### Scope of outer loop
-> Sets environment for the environment of the current segment.
+> Sets environment for the current segment.
 ```c
 for (low = 0; low <= UPPER_LIMIT; low += SEGMENT_SIZE)
     {